$U$-statistics on bipartite exchangeable networks: Applications

 \subsection{Heterogeneity in the row weights of a network}

-In this first example, we are interested in assessing the heterogeneity of the row weights of a network.
-In the WBEDD model, the expected weight of the row node $i$ is $\lambda f(U_i)$ where $U_i$ follows a uniform distribution on $[0,1]$.
-Therefore, the variance of the expected weight of a row node is $\lambda^2(\int_0^1 f^2(u) du - 1)$ and the heterogeneity of the rows can be quantified by $F_2 := \int_0^1 f^2(u) du$.
-In the example of an interaction network, if $f$ is constant, i.e. $f \equiv 1$ and $F_2 = 1$, then the row expected weight is constant and the row weight distribution is homogeneous, with all the row individuals having around the same number of interactions.
+In this first example, we are interested in evaluating the heterogeneity of the row weights of a network.
+In the BEDD models, conditional to the latent variables $(\xi_i)_{1 \le i \le m}$ following a uniform distribution on $[0,1]$, the expected weights of the row nodes are given by the $(f(\xi_i))_{1 \le i \le m}$, as seen in Section~\ref{subsec:bedd}.
+Therefore, the heterogeneity of the rows, i.e. the variance of the expected weight of a row node can be quantified by $F_2 := \int_0^1 f^2(u) du$.
+In the example of an interaction network, if $f$ is constant, i.e. $f \equiv 1$ and $F_2 = 1$, then the expected weight is constant for all rows and the row weight distribution is homogeneous, with all the row individuals having around the same number of interactions.
 Besides, the higher $F_2$ is, the more this distribution is unbalanced.
 In ecology, a large value of $F_2$ indicates a strong distinction between generalist (with high degree) and specialists (with low degree) species.